• Skip to primary navigation

 However, that’s a problem – a big problem.
 Honey bees pollinate 90 crops in the United States.
 Without honey bees, we could be looking at the loss of many popular food products such as apples, cranberries, and melons, and severe disruption to the food supply chain.

-The sting of the Asian giant hornet is rarely fatal although from first-hand accounts, excruciatingly painful.
+The sting of the Asian giant hornet is rarely fatal, although firsthand accounts describe it as excruciatingly painful.
 If you’re allergic to bee venom, it’s of serious concern.
 For the rest of us, avoiding the enormous 1 1/2 inch long insects, if they ever arrive in our area, should be fairly easy as you can see and hear them coming.

 This particular hornet species nests near the rotted roots of pine trees.
 That makes me a little more concerned because I live on a pine tree farm, and my farm is probably a perfect nesting space.
 However, so far, the murder hornets have only been spotted in Washington state.
 We may have time to eradicate them before they arrive in Virginia.